lewagon/dotfiles/04-Front-End/05-Animation-tricks/04-Scroller-coaster/README.md

 ## Specs

 Implement all the following animations on the Middleman project you built end of last week.
-The aim of this challenge is to reproduce the final version of [Stylus](http://lewagon.github.io/stylus).
+The aim of this challenge is to reproduce the final version of our [Middleman challenge](http://lewagon.github.io/middleman-challenges/).

 ### Smooth scroll